 Why is the sum usually 3.0 – 3.5 metres?
 (The average height of 11-13 year olds in New Zealand is about 1.6 metres)

 - For further practice students might work from Gentle Giants (Figure It Out, Link, Book 5, Page 18).
-You might also look at the heights of other students.
+Alternatively, you might look at the heights of other students, or of students favourite sportspeople.
 Graph the heights using a dot plot, and box and whisker.
 The median height of Year 7-9 students is about 1.59m.

 Is the average different for males and females?

 In this session your students look at the two situations to which subtraction of decimals can be applied, partitioning (separating) and difference.
 The range of decimals is still constrained to hundredths.

-- Show your students a Barbie Doll and Slide One of PowerPoint Three.
+- Show your students a Barbie Doll and Slide One of PowerPoint 3.

 Compare the proportions of the Barbie doll with the normal proportions of a female.
 What do you notice?

 - Some students may have heard of controversy surrounding the proportions of the Barbie Doll.
 A lot of criticism focuses on how the Barbie doll proportions create unrealistic expectations around body image, e.g. long neck, narrow waist, leg length compared to body length.
 Many videos are available about the controversy including attempts to sell more realistically proportioned dolls.

-Look at the diagram of normal proportions for men and woman.
+Look at the diagram of normal proportions for men and women.

 What do you notice?

 - The proportions of an adult female and male are based loosely around the length of the head.
 A full person is about eight times that length.
 The distance from top of head to navel is about three eighths of the full height.
-Student should detect other relationships.
+Students might detect other relationships.

-- Look at Slides Two to Four of PowerPoint Three.
+- Look at Slides Two to Four of PowerPoint 3.
 Ask your students to estimate the measures first and state those measures in decimals of one metre.

 What will the rest of Aisla/Barbie measure?
 Share your strategy.